How To Buy Car Insurance

 - Higher deductibles: A higher deductible usually means lower premiums.

-- The age and sex of the driver(s), the number of drivers in your household, and their driver's license numbers.
+- The age and gender of the driver(s), the number of drivers in your household, and their driver's license numbers.

 - A description of your car: the make, model, year, and vehicle identification number (VIN).